 Wanting to have a child, but not being able to, can be extremely hard for those who experience it.
 The loss they face, while not necessarily visible to others, is real and significant – they are experiencing a type of grieving for a life they may never have.
 This grief can be very intense and may last a few years, or even a whole lifetime.

-Here are 12 top tips that can help:
+Here are twelve top tips that can help:

 - If you don’t know what to do or say, ask them.
-Let them know that you are there for them, acknowledge that infertility is hard, and ask them what they would find most helpful.
+Let them know you’re there for them, acknowledge that infertility is hard, and ask them what they would find most helpful.

 - Don’t assume they don’t want to be around children.
 Different people have grief triggered by different experiences.
 It’s often seeing someone pregnant that is the hardest sight to bear.

 - Share pregnancy announcements sensitively.
-If you are good friends with someone struggling with infertility and get pregnant, think about telling them first privately, and maybe by text message rather than face to face – it will help them get their emotions sorted out so that they can express their joy for you when it goes public.
+If you’re good friends with someone struggling with infertility, and you or your partner are expecting, think about telling them first privately, and maybe by text message rather than face-to-face – it will help them get their emotions sorted out so that they can express their joy for you when it goes public.

 - Be brave.
-Ask them how they are doing from time to time, but recognise they may not always want to talk about it.
+Ask them how they’re doing from time to time, but recognise they may not always want to talk about it.

 - Don’t ask for all the details of their situation.
 It can be very difficult for someone to talk about infertility issues, so respect their privacy and let them decide how much they are willing to share.

-- Let them know that you are thinking about them.
-Certain times can be more difficult than others, Mother’s Day or Christmas for example.
-A simple message or card that expresses your understanding of their situation will let them know that they are not forgotten about.
+- Let them know that you’re thinking about them.
+Certain times can be more difficult than others – Mother’s Day or Christmas for example.
+A simple message or card that expresses your understanding of their situation will let them know they are not forgotten about.